mattjhayes/docs-python2readthedocs/docs/source/introduction.rst

 This guide is for anyone who has a Python project and wants to improve their documentation by integrating it with ReadtheDocs.

-There are a number of advantages to having your project documentation included in your project file structure and written in reStructuredText:
+There are a number of advantages to having your project documentation on Read the Docs, generated from reStructuredText files stored in your project file structure:

 - Your documentation is specific to your code version.
 Add a new feature in your develop branch, update the documentation page, commit, update develop